Data-driven core collapse supernova multilateration with first neutrino events: Pointing

 \section{Pointing}

-We combine the time differences into a direction by calculating the $\chi^2$ between the observed time differences (with bias correction) and the predicted time differences for different supernova directions.
-We use the centers of the HEALPix~\cite{2005ApJ...622..759G}\footnote{\texttt{http://healpix.sf.net/}} pixels as the test directions, and assign the $\chi^2$ for that direction to each pixel.
-We also inflate the uncertainty estimates by a factor 1.2, as suggested in Sec.~\ref{sec:results}, and subtract the minimum $\chi^2$ value from that of all the pixels.
-The resulting probability skymaps, with HEALPix $N_{side}=8$, are shown in Fig.~\ref{fig:probmaps} for three CCSN explosions simulated with the $27M_\odot$ model at a distance of 10~kpc.
+We combine the time differences into a direction by calculating the $\chi^2$ of Eq~\ref{eq:chi2single} between the observed time differences (with bias correction) and the predicted time differences for different test directions.
+We use the centers of the equal-area HEALPix~\cite{2005ApJ...622..759G}\footnote{\texttt{http://healpix.sf.net/}} pixels, in the equatorial ICRS (or ``Celestial'') frame, as the test directions $\uv{n}$, and assign the $\chi^2$ for that direction to each pixel.
+Super-Kamiokande is designated the reference detector $A$, and the uncertainty estimates are inflated by the factor 1.2, as suggested in Sec.~\ref{sec:results}.
+We then find the minimum $\chi^2$ value from among all the pixels and subtract that value from all of them.
+Each pixel is assigned the probability associated with the (subtracted) $\chi^2$ value, assuming two degrees of freedom.
+The resulting probability skymaps, with HEALPix $N_{side}=32$, are shown in Fig.~\ref{fig:probmaps} for three CCSN explosions simulated with the $27M_\odot$ model at a distance of 10~kpc.

+As shown in Fig.~\ref{fig:area1sigmahist}, the areas covered by the 68\% confidence interval can range from approximately 1000 to 10000 square degrees for this supernova model and distance, with the distributions expanding and contracting with distance as expected.
+An overall probability skymap for 10~kpc, averaged over 100,000 trials, is shown in Fig.~\ref{fig:probsum}.

+This skymap can be compared with Fig.~\ref{fig:probsumbad}, which has been calculated in the same way, but without the first-event correction; in spite of the true supernova position perching on the edge of the 68\% confidence region, it is likely that the best observers will be looking in the wrong direction.

-One way to test the coverage is to count the number of times, among the 10000 trials, any given pixel is deemed most likely, {\em i.e.}, has the minimum $\chi^2$.
-The resulting skymap, shown in Fig.~\ref{fig:countmap}, resembles the individual probability maps in shape and extent.
+One way to test the coverage is to count the number of times, among the 100,000 trials, any given pixel is deemed most likely, {\em i.e.}, has the minimum $\chi^2$.
+The resulting skymap, shown in Fig.~\ref{fig:countmap}, resembles the probability maps of Figs.~\ref{fig:probmaps} and \ref{fig:probsum}, though with somewhat smaller 68\% and 95\% regions, reflecting over-coverage by the estimated uncertainties.